How to apply: VTAC

 - personal circumstances you may have experienced in your final year of studies.

-Step 3: consider your entry pathways
+Consider your entry pathways

 If you haven't received the right ATAR to be accepted into your course, include a 'pathway' option on your VTAC preferences to improve your chances of being admitted into your preferred course in the near future.